John Beaufort, 1st Duke of Somerset: Career

-French campaign & imprisonment
+French campaign and imprisonment

 He fought in the 1419 French campaigns of his cousin King Henry V. In 1421 he accompanied his step-father Thomas of Lancaster, Duke of Clarence (the king's younger brother) on a campaign in Anjou, France.
 Thomas was killed at the Battle of Baugé (22 March 1421), while Somerset and his younger brother were captured and imprisoned for 17 years.
-On 25 March 1425 Somerset came into his majority, but his paternal estates had to be managed by his mother for the next thirteen years of his imprisonment.
+On 25 March 1425 he came into his majority, but his paternal estates had to be managed by his mother for the next thirteen years of his imprisonment.
 He remained imprisoned until 1438 and having been ransomed, became one of the leading English commanders in France.